drycpp/libposix/README.rst

   number of open file descriptors (``EMFILE`` and ``ENFILE``).
 A typical strategy for handling this class of error conditions is to terminate the program with a descriptive error message.
-More robust programs and shared libraries may wish to implement another strategy, such as retrying the operation after first letting most of the call stack unwind in order to free up scarce resources.
+More robust programs and shared libraries may implement more complicated strategies, such as retrying the top-level operation after first letting most of the call stack unwind in order to free up scarce resources.
 * **Runtime errors**, represented by ``posix::runtime_error``.
 Errors of this class are thrown as a matter of course to indicate various exceptional conditions such as missing files (``ENOENT``) or insufficient